-SMU's Master of Science in Sport Management degree is designed for individuals who have a passion for the business of sport and aspire to hold senior management positions in the billion-dollar sports industry.
+SMU's M.S.S.M. degree is designed for individuals who have a passion for the business of sport and aspire to hold senior management positions in the billion-dollar sports industry.
 Developed collaboratively by the Cox School of Business and the Simmons School of Education and Human Development, the full-time, one-year program is led and taught by professionals with extensive experience in a variety of sport segments, including professional leagues and teams, media and broadcasting, marketing and sponsorship, facilities, and sports equipment and apparel.
-The primary student audience includes business graduates, graduates of sport management programs and professionals working in the world of sport who seek to upgrade their skills.
+The primary student audience includes business graduates, graduates of sport management programs and professionals working in the world of sport who seek to increase their skills.